 An example might be: a lease ends, and the tenant continues to pay rent.
 Landlord accepts that rent, and they continue on.
 Tenant still shovels the driveway (like in the original lease), and the landlord continues to pay the utilities (as in the original lease).
 The terms still hold, and the lease continues forward on a monthly basis until the tenant decides to move on.

 2. A month-to-month tenancy can be ended by either the tenant or the landlord, and it's done by following the laws that apply to month-to-month tenancies.
-This is called a non-renewal, and it's different than a eviction - more like adding an end date to a contract that didn't have one yet.
+This is called a non-renewal, and it's different than an eviction - more like adding an end date to a contract that didn't have one yet.
 Wis.
 Stat.
 704.19 explains that month-to-month tenancies can be ended by giving 28 days* written notice to the other party.
 Here's how those non-renewal notices work:

 The notice must end on the last day of a rental period.
 If rent is paid on the first day of the month, then the last day of the month is the last day of the rental period.
 If rent is paid on the 15th of each month, then the 14th will be the last day of the rental period.